Skip to content Go to the menu

 Content type: Page

-Our research group focuses on the bio-communication between the cardiovascular/renal axis and metabolic tissues within the complex pathophysiological context of metabolic syndrome.
-Our work aims to better characterize the pathophysiological mechanisms involved in the damage to various target tissues (cardiovascular and metabolic) during metabolic dysfunction, as well as the bio-communication pathways between these tissues.
-Through this integrative approach to chronic diseases, we hope to develop new therapeutic strategies aimed at preventing damage to cardiovascular and metabolic tissues, thereby reducing cardiovascular risk and metabolic dysfunction.
-Label: UR_UM101Primary affiliation: UMResearch cluster: Biology and HealthDoctoral school: Chemical and Biological Sciences for HealthHAL portal: publications of the unit WEBSITE
+Our unit’s research focuses on biocommunication between the cardiovascular/renal axis and metabolic tissues within the complex pathophysiological context of metabolic syndrome.
+Our research aims to better characterize the pathophysiological mechanisms involved in the damage to various target tissues (cardiovascular and metabolic) during metabolic dysfunction, as well as the bio-communication pathways between these tissues.
+Through this integrative approach to chronic diseases, we hope to develop new therapeutic strategies aimed at preventing damage to cardiovascular and metabolic tissues and thereby reducing cardiovascular risk and metabolic dysfunction.
+Label: UR_UM101Primary Administrative Unit: UMPResearch Cluster: Biology and HealthDoctoral School: Chemical and Biological Sciences for HealthHAL Portal: publications from this unit WEBSITE

 Sciences for Oenology (SPO)